Where is Spanish spoken? (¿Dónde se habla español?)

 - Alpacas, a close relative of the camel and llama, are an important part of Peruvian culture and livelihoods.
 These animals are native to Peru and have been used for food and clothes since they were first domesticated 6,000 years ago.
 Today, alpacas are raised for their valuable fleece, which can be made into garments and blankets.

 - Many herders raise alpacas in the Peruvian highlands (image below), where there have historically been persistent grasslands despite low annual rainfall.
 However, anthropogenic climate change is disrupting normal weather conditions and threatening alpacas in Peru.
 The Peruvian highlands usually have reliable moderate temperatures, but climate change is making temperatures more extreme.
 Sunny days are hotter than normal and cold snaps are becoming more common, killing young alpacas.
 The land is also becoming less productive as pasture land overtakes native marsh grasses that rely on glacial stream flows.
-Global warming is pushing back Andes glaciers and reducing stream flows during the dry season.
+Global warming is pushing back Andes glaciers (glaciares) and reducing stream flows during the dry season.
 As wetlands dry up, alpacas are left without their natural food sources.

 Language practice